EmilRamsvik/Digital-Garden/docs/Obsidian/Obsidian.md

 5. **Enjoy and Explore**
 	One of the coolest things in Obsidian is the plugins, templates, and workflows that can make your life easier and make Obisidan even more powerful.

-Remember, I would reiterate that Obsidian is an awesome tool for working by yourself, but it is not optimal when it comes to collaboration.
-I felt that sharing my notes, posts, and articles was usually difficult (So I made my own webpage to share with others quickly).
+Remember, I would reiterate that Obsidian is an awesome tool for working by yourself, but it is not optimal for collaboration.
+Sharing my notes, posts, and articles was usually difficult (So I made my own webpage to share with others quickly).
 It is also a bit of a challenge to get up and running, especially if you want to customize early.
 Copy-pasting templates might be useful, but there are usually some bugs or issues that will leave you debugging for a long time if you copy another person's template.
 Take it easy, make it a habit to jot down what you learn, and then add on as necessary.

+## The Digital Garden
+Obsidian was a good place to write and record the information.
+To easily share what I have written, I wanted to create a website where it is easy to navigate and find the things I wanted to share; I made a docusaurus static website.
+It also helps me revise as I can visit the website on my phone and see what I have written with Fresh Eyes.
+I feel like this is a good way of recording what I have done and the migrations have been a success for the most part.
 # Plugins
 | Plugin Name | Checked | Used | Comment |  |
 | ---- | ---- | ---- | ---- | ---- |